 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Formal wear: Students may be expected to dress formally for oral assessments.
 Costs will vary depending on the students existing wardrobe.
 Indicative cost £0 - £50.

 Volunteering and placements: Students may incur travel costs on optional volunteering placements or part time work placements in the third year of study.
-Cost £5 - £30 per day.
+Indicative cost £5 - £30 per day.

 Certified associate examinations: Students may undertake a range of media design training whilst at University.
 To become a certified Associate students must sit an exam.
 Costs will vary depending on the number of exams the student selects.
 Certification is optional students can engage in the training without taking the examination.
 Indicative cost £30 per examination.

 Core texts: Students should budget to cover the purchasing of core textbooks across the three years of study, the majority of this cost is associated with the 2nd year of study.
 Core Texts can be bought second hand, or as an ebook which can often reduce this cost.
-Cost £400 across 3 years of study.
+Indicative cost £400 across 3 years of study.